Authors of section

 Bone graft options

-Reconstruction of an infected fracture site should almost always be done with autogenous bone graft or traction histogenesis (Ilizarov technique).
+Reconstruction of an infected fracture site can be done with autogenous bone graft, the Masquelet technique, or traction histogenesis (Ilizarov technique).

-Bone defects remaining after resection of dead or infected bone are challenging to treat.
+Bone defects that remain after resection of dead or infected bone are challenging to treat.
 The longer the defect, the more difficult the treatment.
-Circumferential defects of 1-6 cm in long bones usually heal if filled with autogenous bone graft, and stabilized appropriately.
-Defects greater than this usually need traction histogenesis or free vascularized bone transfer.
+Circumferential defects of 1–6 cm in long bones usually heal if they are filled with autogenous bone graft and stabilized appropriately.
+Defects greater than this usually need traction histogenesis, free vascularized bone transfer, or bone grafting as per the Masquelet technique.

 infection